 A. No structure shall exceed 35 feet in height above average ground level unless approved by the Board of Adjustment.
-The Board may authorize a variance to the height regulations in any district if: All front, side and rear yard depths are increased one foot for each additional foot of height; and fire protection is adequately provided for; or
+The Board may authorize a variance to the height regulations in any district if:

-B. The structure is any of the following and does not constitute a hazard to an established airport: television and radio towers, Places of Worship spires, belfries, monuments, tanks, water and fire towers, ornamental towers and spires, chimneys, elevator bulkheads, smokestacks, conveyors, and flagpoles. $\frac{3}{12}$
+All front, side and rear yard depths are increased one foot for each additional foot of height; and fire protection is adequately provided for; or television and radio towers, Places of Worship spires, belfries, monuments, tanks, water and fire towers, ornamental towers and spires, chimneys, elevator bulkheads, smokestacks, conveyors, and flagpoles. $\frac{3}{12}$